-CA: Marks & Spencer is a very sort of staid, very English clothing store, primarily.
+CA: Marks and Spencer is a very sort of staid, very English clothing store, primarily.

 KR: Yes.
-Most people in Britain get their underwear from Marks & Spencer.
+Most people in Britain get underwear from Marks and Spencer.
 I think it's important people understand that.

 CA: I gave that up a while ago.